APPLY ONLINE BY CLICKING ON Submission Form on the left or CLICK HERE.

 • KEEP IT SIMPLE.
 Keep to the point, and don't try to cover too many things.

-• Plan for a 12-minute oral presentation with three additional minutes for questions.
+• Plan for a 15-minute oral presentation with five additional minutes for questions.

 • Room assignments will be emailed to student presenter prior to event.
-Please visit classroom to practice (PC 237 or PC 214A).
+Please visit classroom to practice (TBA).

 • Presenters must bring any digital presentation materials on a USB flash drive and/or a CD/DVD.

-• If there are any technical difficulties during the presentation, please inform the moderator who will contact CIS.
+• If there are any technical difficulties during the presentation, please inform the moderator who will contact IT.

 • Prioritize topics and allocate time accordingly.